opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

 ## Procedure
 1. Download the postman collection of mock provider from [Open Payment Framework GitHub Repo](https://github.com/opf-postman/commerce-cloud-open-payment-integration/tree/main/postman/paymentmock/Full%20Page).

-2. Create a Payment Mock merchant account group in OPF Payment Mock swagger UI, do the following to create a new merchant account.
+2. Create a Payment Mock merchant account group in OPF Payment Mock swagger UI, do the following to create a new merchant account group.

     a.)
 Locate the Create Merchant Account Group API.